 Rabbi Langer can be contacted at LLanger@kollelpgh.org.

 Rabbi Moshe Levy grew up in Passaic, NJ.
 He studied at Yeshivas Bais Yisroel in Yerushalayim, and at Mir Yerushalayim under R' Asher Arieli, and then at Beis Medrash Govoha in Lakewood, NJ.
-He has focused on studying various halachic topics ranging from the laws of healing on Shabbos to the laws of family purity, and has written study material in English on various sugyos in Shas.
-He also served as a Sho'el U'meishiv at Yeshiva Gedolah Tiferes Tzvi for the last 5 years.
-He holds smicha from HaRav Doniel Lehrfield and is a certified Mohel from the London School of Circumcision.
+During his 10+ years in BMG he focused on studying various halachic topics ranging from the laws of healing on Shabbos to the laws of family purity, and wrote study material in English on various sugyos in Shas.
+He also served as a Sho'el U'meishiv at Yeshiva Gedolah Tiferes Tzvi for 5 years.
 He currently runs the successful Kinyan Masechta program for the Kollel, which enables one to taste the sweetness of Gemara study by building reading skills and constant review.
-He recently partnered with Rabbi Genack in launching the Early Morning Kollel at Shaare Torah.
-He works tirelessly to improve the Kollel’s operations and guide the Kollel Scholars on a daily basis.
+He also partnered with Rabbi Yitzi Genack in launching the Early Morning Kollel based at Shaare Torah.

 His wife, Yocheved Levy, Neé Spetner, was raised in Cincinnati, OH.
 She holds a Bachelor's degree in Nursing from University of Cincinnati, and currently works in an administrative capacity.
 She also teaches part-time at Hillel Academy.